Pelargonium (Geraniums)

 Although there are some Australian native species, most wild species come from the African region.
 Collectors and hybridisers may be interested in some of the these.
 See the links at the bottom of this page for more detailed information on the Geraniaceae family.

-Garden pelagoniums have arisen from prolonged selection and hybridisation.
-The types most commonly cultivated in Queensland may be divided into three main groups: the shrubby "zonals", the trailing "ivy leaved" and the "scented".
+Cultivated pelagoniums have developed from extensive selection and hybridisation and today there are many types.
+Those most commonly grown in Queensland fall into three main groups: the shrubby "zonals", the trailing "ivy leaved" and the "scented".

 Zonal Pelargoniums